Fabrizio-Caruso/CBM-BASIC-10-liners/Vic20/Mines20/README_Mines20.txt

 SCORE:
 - Walk into an empty position: 1 point
-- Walk into a anti-mine charge "$": 5 points
+- Walk into an anti-mine charge "$": 5 points

 CONTROLS:
 - Use I J K L to move